The latest version of the statutory guidance Working Together to Safeguard Children was published in March 2026.

 Next steps

-We will monitor the impact of these changes and continue to engage with the Government on the issues raised in this briefing, primarily the review of the LADO role and the proposal to make education a fourth statutory partner.
+We will monitor the impact of these changes and continue to engage with the Government on the issues raised in this briefing, most notably the review of the LADO role.

 NASUWT members should contact the Union if they have particular concerns about the Working Together to Safeguard Children guidance or safeguarding issues, practices or policies in their school.